siyuan-5/siyuan-5.github.io/_pages/about.md

 - LLM4Code: code intelligence,apply LLMs to solve code-relevant tasks.

 # 🔥 News
+- *2024.09*: &nbsp;🎉🎉 Two papers have been accepted by ICLR 2025!
+One paper has been accepted by WWW 2025!
 - *2024.09*: &nbsp;🎉🎉 [HonestLLM](https://arxiv.org/abs/2406.00380) has been accepted by NeurIPS 2024!
 Congratulations to [Chujie](https://flossiee.github.io/) and [Yue](https://howiehwong.github.io/) !
 - *2024.05*: &nbsp;🎉🎉 [TrustLLM](https://trustllmbenchmark.github.io/TrustLLM-Website/) has been accepted by ICML 2024!
 Congratulations to [Yue](https://howiehwong.github.io/)!
 - *2024.01*: &nbsp;🎉🎉 [MetaTool](https://arxiv.org/abs/2310.03128) has been accepted by ICLR 2024!
 Congratulations to [Yue](https://howiehwong.github.io/)!